Permissioned-AI/.github/profile/README.md

 ## Our Mission

-At Permissioned AI, our mission is to create AI tools that can augment the work of professionals.
+At Wise Counsel, our mission is to create AI tools that can augment the work of professionals.
 We believe that AI has the potential to revolutionize various industries by providing valuable insights and reducing the workload of professionals.
 By building reliable and accurate AI agents, we hope to help professionals work more efficiently and effectively.

 ## Our Values

-Our values are the foundation of everything we do at Permissioned AI.
+Our values are the foundation of everything we do at Wise Counsel.
 We believe in:

 - **Innovation:** We are committed to pushing the boundaries of what is possible with AI.
 - **Accuracy:** We strive for accuracy in everything we do, ensuring that our AI tools provide reliable results.